Dean's Conference Fund (formerly known as the Dean's Travel Grant) will be allowing conference funding for international & domestic travel fees.

 - Department approval for the application is required from a few departments.
 The GSAS Office of Academic and Student Affairs coordinates the department review process for the applicant.

-- Effective with fall 2011, Period I, the maximum number of awards that Ph.D. students may receive is two.
-Master's students may receive only one grant during their career in GSAS.
+- Effective with fall 2011, Period I, the maximum number of awards that Ph.D. students may receive is two (2).
+Master's students may receive only one (1) grant during their career in GSAS.

 - Confirmation of acceptance to the conference is required before an award will be disbursed.
 If confirmation is not received within a specified time period, then the award offer is cancelled.

-- Students who apply and are accepted to a conference after the application dates for a travel period have passed may submit an application for consideration in the immediately-following travel period.
+- Students who apply and are accepted to a conference after an application period has closed may apply in the next application period for retroactive funding.

 - Applicants must be presenting a paper/poster at a scholarly or professional conference.
 Attendance only cannot be funded; presentations at graduate student conferences or invitational seminars at other institutions also cannot be funded.